Build-Week-GigaPet3/FrontEnd/README.md

 base URL: https://gigapet3.herokuapp.com/api

 ## Authentication
 ...
+Backend documentaion incomplete, see: (https://github.com/Build-Week-GigaPet3/BackEnd)
 ### Registration:
 ...
+Missing token on registration.

 ## Support
-There is currently no active support for this app.
+This is a developmental application, contact Robert Gordon (see below) for more information.

 ## Authors and acknowledgment